 1. Do not apply any thermal grease to the heatsink or the CPU die; the required amount has already been applied.
-2. Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the motherboard and the heatsink bracket underneath.
-3. Screw in two diagonal screws (i.e., the #1 and the #2 screws) until just snug.
-To avoid possible damage to the CPU do not over-tighten the screws.
+2. Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the retention mechanism.
+3. Screw in two diagonal screws (i.e. the #1 and the #2 screws) until just snug (do not over-tighten the screws, which may damage the CPU.)
 4. Finish the installation by fully tightening all four screws.

-Removing the Heatsink
+Uninstalling the Heatsink